Amrita-TIFAC-Cyber-Blockchain/2025_22AVP103-Mastery-Over-Mind/Assets/Journal/CB.SC.U4CYS25113/README.md

 I still remember how reassuring his presence was.
 In a moment when I felt embarrassed, scared, and lost in a new place, his kindness made me feel safe.
 It was because of him that I got proper treatment quickly, and I could continue the day without further trouble.

-Today, when I look back, I realize how small acts of kindness can make a huge difference in someone’s life.
+That day when I look back, I realize how small acts of kindness can make a huge difference in someone’s life.
 I’m truly grateful for what he did for me that day.
 It made my first day at Amrita memorable in the best way possible.